lorae/roundup/README.md

 - **requirements.txt**:
   The necessary file to get your venv set up on this project.

+- **scraper_status.txt**:
+  A file that lists whether each scraper is turned on or off.
+If a scraper is turned off, runall.py will not attempt to run it. runall.py also writes to this file, and switches scrapers off when it encounters an error trying to run them.
+  The purpose of this file is to enable the code to run, even if a few of the scrapers are broken.
+The changing nature of the websites means that even the most well-coded web scrapers will fail eventually.

 - **historic**:
   A folder containing data that has been previously scraped in this project.